NAIA: Black College Basketball Champions

-Texas Southern, led by head coach Alex Durley was the first Black college team on the floor in 1951.
+Tennessee State A&I, led by head coach Clarence Cash was the first Black college team on the floor in Kansas City Municipal Auditorium.
 Tennessee A&I was the first black college team to advance beyond the first round in 1953.
 They started off a little nervous but shifted gears in holding off Geneva College, 98-88 and routing St. Benedict, 79-56 before losing to East Texas State, 72-67 in the third round.

-Texas Southern University finally broke through the district deadlock and showed their high powered offense, romping over Adrian University, MI, 102-83.
-They lost the second round game to Gustavus Adolph, 67-55
+Texas Southern University finally broke through the District 29 deadlock and showed off their high-powered offense, romping over Adrian University, MI, 102-83.
+They lost in the second-round to Gustavus Adolph, 67-55.

 They lost to McNeese State, 60-55 in the finals.

-Unseeded Tennessee State started out routinely, downing Adrian, MI, 87-69; Portland State 87-70 and survived a stiff test against Western Illinois, 90-88.
+Unseeded Tennessee State started out anonymously, downing Adrian, MI, 87-69; Portland State 87-70.
+They survived a stiff test against Western Illinois, 90-88.
 They met no. 1 seed Pacific Lutheran in the finals and came away with a 71-70 thriller to claim their first national championship title.

 Past Tournament Champions